okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-your-web-app/before-you-begin/springboot/create-app.md

-The (Name of Java quickstart and the link) teaches you the basics of building an ASP.NET MVC application.
+The [Spring Boot Getting Started Guide](https://spring.io/guides/gs/spring-boot/) teaches you the basics of building a Spring Boot application.

-Or, if you want to skip this guide and just download a working sample app, download our (name of Java example and the link).
+Or, if you want to skip this guide and just download a working sample app, download our [Spring Boot Samples on GitHub](https://github.com/okta/samples-java-spring/tree/master/okta-hosted-login).